Pinkfong: Pinkfong Baby Shark

 Pinkfong Baby Shark - Kids Songs & Stories (previously titled as Pinkfong!
 Kids' Songs & Stories) is a YouTube channel for kids filled with preschool songs, nursery rhymes and stories.
 The songs and stories generally are of one to two minutes.
 They can also be in compilation videos.
 In addition to animation, some of them might include clay animation and child actors.
 The short length was made to accommodate cell phone views on both YouTube and The Pinkfong Company's education mobile apps.

 Pinkfong Wonderstar

-Pinkfong Wonderstar is an animated television series with two main animal characters named Pinkfong and Hogi.
+Pinkfong Wonderstar is an animated web series with two main animal characters named Pinkfong and Hogi.
 The two animal characters are a fox and a hedgehog who live in a town named Wonderville.
 These two characters interact with various people in Wonderville.
 Its first episode, named "Welcome to Wonderville" (previously titled as "Pinkfong and Hogi"), was released on June 27, 2019, for KBS2.
 It also released on December 3, 2020, for YouTube Originals.